LuciaValachova/Gemini-Web-App-Tutorial/README.md

 ├── .env                    # Environment variables file (API key) ├── .gitignore              # Git ignore file for excluding files from version control └── package.json            # Defines project dependencies and scripts

+Deployment
+To make your application accessible online, you will deploy the backend and frontend separately.

+1. Deploying the Backend to Render.com
+Render.com provides a free tier suitable for small Node.js projects.

+Sign up/Log in to Render.com: Go to https://render.com/.

+Create a New Web Service: From your Render dashboard, click "New" -> "Web Service".

+Connect Your GitHub Repository: Authorize Render to access your GitHub account and select your LuciaValachova/Gemini-Web-App-Tutorial repository.

+Configure Service Settings:

+Name: Choose a unique name (e.g., gemini-backend-lucia).
+This will be part of your public URL.

+Root Directory: Leave empty (as server.js is in the root).

+Runtime: Should auto-detect Node.

+Build Command: npm install

+Start Command: npm start (as defined in package.json).

+Branch: main

+Instance Type: Free

+Add Environment Variable:

+Scroll down to "Environment Variables".

+Add a new variable: Key: GOOGLE_API_KEY, Value: Your actual Gemini API key (the one from your local .env file).

+Create Web Service: Click "Create Web Service".

+Monitor Deployment: Render will build and deploy your service.
+Once live, copy the public URL provided (e.g., https://your-service-name.onrender.com).

+2. Deploying the Frontend to GitHub Pages
+GitHub Pages is ideal for hosting static web content like your HTML, CSS, and JavaScript.

+Move Frontend Files to Root: Ensure index.html and script.js (and any CSS files) are directly in the root directory of your GitHub repository.
+(We already did this in a previous step.)

+Configure GitHub Pages Settings:

+Go to your GitHub repository: https://github.com/LuciaValachova/Gemini-Web-App-Tutorial

+Click on the "Settings" tab.

+In the left sidebar, click "Pages".

+Under "Build and deployment" -> "Source":

+Branch: Select main.

+Folder: Select /root (or /).
+This tells GitHub Pages to serve content from the repository's root.

+Click "Save".

+Add .nojekyll File: To ensure GitHub Pages serves your raw HTML/JS without Jekyll processing, create an empty file named .nojekyll in the root of your repository.
+Commit and push this file to GitHub if you haven't already.

+Monitor Deployment: GitHub Pages will start building your site.
+This may take a few minutes.
+Once deployed, the URL will be displayed on the "Pages" settings page (e.g., https://luciavalachova.github.io/Gemini-Web-App-Tutorial/).

+3. Update Frontend API URL
+After your backend is deployed on Render.com and you have its public URL, you must update your frontend's script.js to point to this new backend URL.

+Open script.js in your local project.

+Find the fetch call:

+const res = await fetch('/api/chat', {

+Change the URL to your Render.com backend's public URL:

+const res = await fetch('https://YOUR-RENDER-BACKEND-URL.onrender.com/api/chat', {

+Replace https://YOUR-RENDER-BACKEND-URL.onrender.com with the actual URL from Render.com!

+Commit and Push this change to GitHub:

+git add script.js
+git commit -m "Update frontend API URL to deployed Render backend" git push origin main

+This will trigger a new GitHub Pages build, ensuring your frontend uses the correct backend URL.

+Now, your application will be fully interactive and accessible via your GitHub Pages URL!